joshuanianji/idris-2-docker/README.md

 ### Base Image

-To use one of my images as a base image, you can do the following:
+To build on top of my images, you can use it as a base image:

 ```dockerfile
 FROM ghcr.io/joshuanianji/idris-2-docker/debian:v0.5.1